GodotVR/godot_openvr/README.md

 ```
 To download the required versions.

 Godot_headers is a git repository that keeps a copy of the headers needed for compiling GDNative modules.
-It ususally contains a copy of the latest official release of Godot and may be outdated.
+We try to keep the version of the files in sync with the version of Godot this branch relates.

-You can use the switch headers to the location of more recent files which will be inside of your Godot source after compiling in the folder modules/gdnative/include.
+If it is outdated you can use the switch headers to the location of more recent files which will be inside of your Godot source after compiling in the folder modules/gdnative/include.

 OpenVR is a git repository maintained by Valve that contains the OpenVR SDK used to interact with the OpenVR/SteamVR platform.
 Alternatively you can use the switch openvr or set the environment variable OPENVR_PATH to the location where you have downloaded a copy of this SDK.